 - STEP 1: Uninstall the malicious programs from Windows

-- STEP 2: Use Malwarebytes to remove adware and browser hijackers
+- STEP 2: Use Malwarebytes Free to remove adware and pop-ups

-- STEP 3: Use HitmanPro to scan for malware and unwanted programs
+- STEP 3: Use HitmanPro to scan for Trojans and malware

-- STEP 4: Double-check for malicious programs with Zemana AntiMalware Free
+- STEP 4: Double-check for other malicious programs with Zemana AntiMalware Free

-- STEP 5: Reset the browser settings to their original defaults
+- STEP 5: Reset the browser settings to remove redirects and browser hijackers

 Find the malicious program and uninstall it.

-The “Programs and Features” screen will be displayed with a list of all the programs installed on your PC.
-Scroll through the list until you find the malicious program, then click to highlight it, then click the “Uninstall” button that appears on the top toolbar.
+The “Apps and Features” screen will be displayed with a list of all the programs installed on your computer.
+Scroll through the list until you find the malicious program, then click to highlight it, then click the “Uninstall” button.

 Follow the on-screen prompts to uninstall the program.

-In the next message box, confirm the uninstall process by clicking on Yes, then follow the prompts to uninstall the program.
+In the next message box, confirm the uninstall process by clicking on Uninstall, then follow the prompts to uninstall the program.

 Make sure to read all of the prompts carefully, because some malicious programs try to sneak things in hoping that you won’t read closely.

-STEP 2: Use Malwarebytes to remove adware and browser hijackers
+STEP 2: Use Malwarebytes Free to remove adware and pop-ups

 You can download Malwarebytes by clicking the link below.MALWAREBYTES DOWNLOAD LINK